Skip to main content

 • Q-Sorb isn’t a meaningfully different form of CoQ10

-Still, very few companies offer doses as high as 600mg.
-You can also get Q-Sorb CoQ10 in these doses:
+Still, very few companies offer the wide dose range you see in Puritan’s Pride’s lineup.
+You can get Q-Sorb CoQ10 in these doses:

 • 50mg